-Florida Canyon Mine: Mining has restared at the mine and they are loading the new leach pad.
-A meeting was held with the BLM and NDEP to discuss major expansion expanding the pit below the water table.
+Florida Canyon Mine: Mining continues at the mine and they are loading the new leach pad.
+Evaluation of a major expansion expanding the pit below the water table continues.

-Standard Mine: Mine operations are idle at this time but processing of existing heap leach facilities and reclamation will continue for a few years
+Standard Mine: Mine operations are idle at this time but processing of existing heap leach facilities and reclamation will continue for a few years.